LukeMathWalker/pavex/docs/getting_started/quickstart/error_handling.md

 # Error handling

-In `UserAgent::extract` you're only handling the happy path: the method panics if the `User-Agent` header is not valid UTF-8.
+In `UserAgent::extract` you're only handling the happy path: the method panics if the `User-Agent` header value is not comprised of ASCII printable characters.
 Panicking for bad user input is poor behavior: you should handle the issue gracefully and return an error instead.

 Let's change the signature of `UserAgent::extract` to return a `Result` instead:

 --8<-- "doc_examples/quickstart/07-extract.snap"

-1. `ToStrError` is the error type returned by `to_str` when the header value is not valid UTF-8.
+1. `ToStrError` is the error type returned by `to_str` when the header value is not comprised of ASCII printable characters.

 ## All errors must be handled